-- Opportunity to take 2 blocks during the three years for rotations in areas of specific interest.
+- Opportunity to take two blocks during the three years for rotations in areas of specific interest.

-- Excellent rate of certification by ACVS for our residents with high first time pass rate for board examination.
+- Excellent rate of certification by ACVS for our residents with a high first-time pass rate for board examination.

 - Opportunity to participate in an active food animal surgery section (primarily beef cattle and meat goats) with an ACVS diplomate.

-- Exceptional facilities and technical staff in the teaching hospital.
+- Exceptional facilities and technical staff in the Veterinary Medical Teaching Hospital (VMTH).

-- New Diagnostic Imaging and Cancer Treatment Center with a wide-bore 3 Tesla MRI unit and a 40-slice CT unit.
+- Diagnostic Imaging & Cancer Treatment Center with a wide-bore 3-Tesla MRI unit and a 40-slice CT unit.

 - Opportunity to obtain experience with large animal ultrasonography under auspices of ACVIM diplomates with ultrasound expertise.

-- Opportunity to take additional rotations in lameness with 2 ACVS diplomates (Dr. Kati Glass, Dr. Sarah Sampson, Diplomate ACVSMR) who specialize in lameness.
+- Opportunity to take additional rotations in lameness with two ACVS diplomates (Dr. Kati Glass & Dr. Sarah Sampson, Diplomate ACVSMR) who specialize in lameness.

 - Share responsibility for receiving and treating equine and food animal emergencies.